delster1/nvimconf/README.md

 # d3's nvimconf

-This --is-- was my neovim configuration.
-It is --a work in progress and is constantly being updated.-- no longer being updated and all further updates can be found in my [dotfiles repo](https://github.com/delster1/dotfiles/)
+This ~~is~~ was my neovim configuration.
+It is ~~a work in progress and is constantly being updated.~~ no longer being updated and all further updates can be found in my [dotfiles repo](https://github.com/delster1/dotfiles/)

 ## If you're here from ACM